The VRQA is led by a board of 9–13 members. It reports to the Minister for Education and the Minister for Training and Skills.

 Members are appointed by the Governor-in-Council.
 They are:

 Pam White PSM – Chair

 Ms Pam White PSM has had more than 30 years' experience in senior management and leadership positions in the Victorian Public Service, both in policy development and operations.
 She has worked in child protection, disability, housing, youth justice and emergency management, and led the State Services Authority (now the Victorian Public Sector Commission) for two years.
 In 2012, Ms White was awarded the Public Service Medal for her work improving services for vulnerable children and emergency management recovery services.

-Ms Gill Callister is the Secretary of the Department of Education and Training and has dedicated her career to improving public policy and service delivery.
+Ms Jenny Atta is the Secretary of the Department of Education and Training.

 Elizabeth Alexander AM